 RAM Dry Stripping Machines have rapid and highly efficient media recovery and reclaim systems.
 The reclaiming process consists of aerodynamic separation via a cyclone centrifuge, a dual adjustable air wash, a vibrating screen and a magnetic separator.
 Paint, debris and other foreign matter are removed and routed to disposal containers.
 Cleaned media is then ready for reuse.

 Although this system has been highly efficient for most operations, it will not remove non-magnetic dense particles like sand that can occur in airframe hangar and large booth systems.
 In such systems, large objects are cleaned using an open blast nozzle with the abrasive falling to the floor.
 The possibility of non-magnetic, non-ferrous dense particle contamination of the media being recovered from the floor has led to the development of the DPS 3000.

-The RAM DPS 3000 is available to recycle plastic or starch based media used to clean parts and strip coatings from aircraft, auto, lorry, railcar and bus bodies.
+The RAM DPS 3000 is available to recycle plastic or starch-based media, which is used to clean parts and strip coatings from aircraft, auto, lorry, railcar, and bus bodies.